Preveen369/ai_text_emotion_classifier/README.md

 ![ML](https://img.shields.io/badge/ML-Scikit_Learn,_Transformers-emerald.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

 **AI Text Emotion Classifier** is a web application that uses machine learning to detect emotions in text.
-Powered by FastAPI and Python, it provides a simple API for emotion prediction and can be easily integrated into other apps or used for research.
+Powered by FastAPI and Python, it provides a simple API for emotion prediction and can be easily integrated into other apps or used for research purpose

 ---